lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@part1`
 - Context is vital when examining data
-    - Cohorts study health, has real-world impact on lives
+    - Cohorts study health, have real-world impact on lives
 - Analysis and interpretation restricted by:
     - Design type
     - How and what was measured